rjuju/pg_track_settings/README.md

 ---------

 - `pg_track_settings_snapshot()`: collect the current settings value.
-- `pg_track_setting(timestamptz)`: return all settings at the specified timestamp.
+- `pg_track_settings(timestamptz)`: return all settings at the specified timestamp.
 Current time is used if no timestamped specified.
-- `pg_track_setting_diff(timestamptz, timestamptz)`: return all settings that have changed between the two specified timestamps.
+- `pg_track_settings_diff(timestamptz, timestamptz)`: return all settings that have changed between the two specified timestamps.
+- `pg_track_settings_log(text)`: return the history of a specific setting.

 Example
 -------